otrv4/otrv4/otrv4.md

 If `msgstate` is `MSGSTATE_PLAINTEXT`:

   * Remove the whitespace tag and display the message to the user.
-  * If you enforce encryption, warn the user that the message was received unencrypted.
+  * If encryption is required, warn the user that the message was received unencrypted.

 If `msgstate` is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`:

   * Remove the whitespace tag and display the message to the user.
-  * Warn him that the message was received unencrypted.
+  * Warn the user that the message was received unencrypted.

-In any event, if you received a whitespace tag:
+In any event, if advertisement through whitespace tags is allowed to receive:

-If the tag offers OTR version 4 and you allow version 4 of the protocol:
+If the tag offers OTR version 4 and version 4 of the protocol is allowed:

   * Send a pre-key Message.
   * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

-If the tag offers OTR version 3 and you support version 3 of the protocol:
+If the tag offers OTR version 3 and version 3 of the protocol is allowed:

   * The protocol proceeds as specified in OTRv3.

 #### Receiving a Query Message

-If the query message offers OTR version 4 and you allow version 4 of the protocol:
+If the query message offers OTR version 4 and version 4 of the protocol is allowed:

   * Send a Pre-key Message
   * Transition `authstate` to `AUTHSTATE_AWAITING_DRE_AUTH`.

-If the query message offers OTR version 3 and you support version 3 of the protocol:
+If the query message offers OTR version 3 and version 3 of the protocol is allowed:

   * The protocol proceeds as specified in OTRv3.

 #### Receiving an Error Message

   * Display the message to the user.
-  * If you receive an error during AKE, reply with a Query Message.
+  * Reply with a Query Message.
   * Reset `msgstate` to `MSGSTATE_PLAINTEXT` and `authstate` to `AUTHSTATE_NONE`

 #### Receiving a Pre-key message

-If the message is version 4 and `ALLOW_V4` is not set
+  * If the message is version 4 and version 4 of the protocol is not allowed, ignore this message.

-  * Ignore this message.

 If `authstate` is `AUTHSTATE_AWAITING_DRE_AUTH`: